panoply/esthetic/docs/src/rules/markup/forceAttribute.md

 ### Mirrored Rule

 The Liquid [`indentAttributes`](/rules/liquid/indentAttributes) rule uses `forceAttribute` as disablement mirror.
-When `forceAttribute` is set to `false` then the Liquid `indentAttributes` rule will reflect the disablement.
-In order to leverage the Liquid `indentAttributes` rule, `forceAttribute` must be set to `true` or alternatively define an occurrence limit.
+When attribute forcing is disabled then the Liquid `indentAttributes` rule reflects the disablement.
+In order to leverage the Liquid `indentAttributes` rule you will need to define an occurrence limit or enable this rule.

 - [`indentAttributes`](/rules/liquid/indentAttributes)